-Multiple sclerosis (MS) causes damage, called lesions, to parts of the central nervous system.
+Multiple sclerosis (MS) causes damage, called lesions, to parts of the central nervous system, including the spine.

 MS is a neurological disease.
 It causes the immune system to attack and destroy myelin — protective fatty tissue that surrounds nerve cells.